 1. Visit Battambang local market

-The first thing I would recommend, as I always do anywhere I go, is to visit Battambang’s local market, a real explosion of colors, sounds, and smells, in a nutshell, of daily-life moments, this is definitely one of the best places to visit in Battambang.
+The first thing I would recommend is to visit Battambang’s local market.
+Aa real explosion of colours, sounds, and smells, in a nutshell, of daily-life moments, this is definitely one of the best places to visit in Battambang.
 It’s the type of place where you can find anything you are looking for and more, from tailors who can sew and fix your clothes, food to take away, fresh fruits and veggies, fish, eggs, grasshoppers and all sorts of Cambodian delicacies.

-Maybe instead of bamboo “train”, it can be called bamboo “wagon” as you’ll be traveling on single carriages, albeit engine-based rather than ox-drawn ones, but it’s definitely one of the best things to do in Battambang.
+Maybe instead of bamboo “train”, it can be called bamboo “wagon” as you’ll be travelling on single carriages.
+Albeit engine-based rather than ox-drawn ones, it’s definitely one of the best things to do in Battambang.
 Running along the ancient railways not operative anymore, you will inevitably go past traditional villages, meet locals playing cards and watching the never-missing TV, drink freshly squeezed sugarcane juice and, obviously, be literally immersed in unspoiled nature.

 Here, there are what have been called “killing or death caves”, where it is said the Khmer Rouge officials used to drop the bodies of the people they had either just killed or to kill them altogether.
 Former Buddhist site then used as killing caves, now the place has been restored to its original function yet keeping alive the mark of the country’s tragic past with a display of bones and skulls on the bottom of the cave.